DeepRank/deeprank2/docs/features.md

 These features relate to the chemical components (atoms and amino acid residues) of which the graph is composed.
 Detailed information and descrepancies between sources are described can be found in `deeprankcore.domain.aminoacidlist.py`.

 #### Atom properties:
-These features only exist in atomic level graphs.
+These features are only used in atomic graphs.

 - `atom_type`: One hot encoding of the atomic element.
 Options are: C, O, N, S, P, H.
 - `atom_charge`: Atomic charge in Coulomb (float).
 Taken from `deeprankcore.domain.forcefield.patch.top`.